Socketlike/replugged-plugins/plugins/SpotifyModal/README.md

 ## Known issues

+- "smart" shuffle state doesn't show in the modal - we do not receive any info about this shuffle state through the websocket connection at the moment.
 - leaving Spotify inactive for an hour or so will make the controls stop working until you manually update the player state in the Spotify app
   - fix: enable `Automatic Reauthentication` in `Settings`